paulkernfeld/global-data-in-rust/README.md

 Immutable global data can be safely shared between threads with minimal synchronization.
 Simple and fast.

 Mutable global data can be useful but also dangerous.
 Out of scope for now.
 If you're in this situation, consider refactoring.

+Consider hot-reloading, which is kind of a unidirectional immutability where the program can't change the data but external entities can.

 ## Lifetime of data